Davenchy/media-share/README.md

 Note: Since HTTPS certificates are not set up yet, you might need to disable HTTPS-only browsing from your browser settings to access the demo.

+## Screenshots

+To get a quick preview of the webapp's interface, including various screens, check out the [Screenshots file](images.md).

 ## Project Structure

 The project is divided into three main components: